Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 ## Communication

-Both crewmembers can communicate with the chief using one of two methods:
+Both crew-members can communicate with the chief using one of two methods:

 * Intercom - crew chief's headset is connected to the aircraft [intercom system](../systems/nav_com/intercom.md) using a cord providing 2-way communication similar to the communication between Pilot and WSO